ROWAN-W/Starling-Watcher/README.md

 ### Main Requirement:
 * (Efficient and massive) Deployment of Docker (drone) based on the account (not for security but for personal convenience)
 * Simplify the user interface of the existing system (Kubernetes).
+Less clickings.
 No more interaction through terminal
+* Client is expecting "drop and drag interface"

 ### Second Requirement:
 * Status of drone (power on/off) and status control